 Pricing starts at $99/mo (Standard) with 300 tracked keywords.
 The Medium plan at $179/mo increases to 1,200 tracked keywords.

-pport.
-Main drawback: the smallest data index of the three (~500M keywords vs 12.3B for Ahrefs and 25.4B for Semrush), fewer features overall, and less frequent data updates that can mean stale backlink information.
+Verdict: The best starting point for people learning SEO and businesses focused on local search.
+Shortest learning curve, strongest educational support.
+Main drawbacks: smallest data index of the three (~500M keywords vs 12.3B for Ahrefs and 25.4B for Semrush), fewer features across the board, and less frequent data updates that can leave backlink information stale.

 Capability Winner Why